aelzenaar/ncea-notes/README.md

 as such I would probably only use them for scholarship students.
 (With the right mentoring, L3 students could probably profit from them as well; if anyone does this, I would be intrigued to hear the results.)

+**To do.** Either fix or totally remove the `readings' from the L3 calculus homeworks, I'm less and less happy with them over time.
+Remove the scholarship exam(s) and add a longer list of suggested exercises instead.

 ## Physics
 ### Level Two
  * Waves (91170), mechanics (91171), and electromagnetism (91172): [full set of notes](L2%20Physics/externals.pdf), including many diagrams and links to youtube videos,